Kaleido-Studio/SpeedRouter/README.md

 ## Getting Started

 The setup is pretty standard.
-First, download the plugin from [Jenkins](https://build.zhufucdev.com/job/Speed%20Router/) and place it in `[velocity root]/plugins`.
+First, download server-*.jar from [Jenkins](https://build.zhufucdev.com/job/Speed%20Router/)
+and place it in `[velocity root]/plugins`.

 Next is to create some `[velocity root]/plugins/speed-router/config.yaml`, and follow